-A larger-than-life sculpture of Sojourner Truth^[34] by Tina Allen was dedicated in 1999, which is the estimated bicentennial of Sojourner's birth, in Battle Creek's Monument Park.
-The 12-foot tall Sojourner monument is cast bronze.^[35] There is also a statue of Sojourner Truth in Florence, Massachusetts, as well as one, in bronze, on the campus of the University of California, San Diego, by sculptor Manuelita Brown.
+A larger-than-life sculpture of Sojourner Truth^[34] by Tina Allen was dedicated in 1999, which is the estimated bicentennial of Sojourner's birth, in Battlecreek's Monument Park.
+The 12-foot tall Sojourner monument is cast bronze.^[35] There is also a statue of Sojourner Truth in Florence, Massachusetts.

 The U.S. Treasury Department announced in 2016 that an image of Sojourner Truth will appear on the back of a newly designed \$10 bill along with Lucretia Mott, Susan B. Anthony, Elizabeth Cady Stanton, Alice Paul and the 1913 Woman Suffrage Procession.
-Designs for new \$5, \$10 and \$20 bills will be unveiled in 2020 in conjunction with the 100th anniversary of American women winning the right to vote via the Nineteenth Amendment to the United States Constitution. ^[36]
+Designs for new \$5, \$10 and \$20 bills will be unveiled in 2020 in conjunction with the 100th anniversary of American women winning the right to vote via theNineteenth Amendment to the United States Constitution^[36]